Frequently Asked Questions

 It is calculated based on cut-off date according to the notification.

 37. Can I change my centre after submission of applicaition?

 Change of Centre cases are normally discouraged by UPSC.
-However, written request duly signed addressing to Joint Secretary (Exam), UPSC may be sent for change of centre request towards its consideration based on its merit.
+However, written request duly signed addressing to J.S.
+(Exam), UPSC may be sent for change of centre request towards its consideration based on its merit.

 38. What should I do in case some mistake found in my application after its submission?